1975 Fender Music Master

-Seller number two had removed the original Fender “F” neck plate with the stamped serial number, and had replaced it with a generic plain one.
+Seller number two had removed the original Fender “F” neck plate with the stamped serial number, and had replaced it with a plain, generic version.
 It was pretty much impossible to see this when looking at the low resolution photos in the eBay listing, so… buyer beware.
 On a more positive note, the neck, frets and tuners were in very nice shape although the nut had become so worn over time that the strings were cutting grooves into the headstock end of the rosewood fingerboard.

 I assume the case was actually original to the guitar after all.
 Although it was only a chipboard case, it was imprinted with a silver Fender logo on the top.
 Could it be more of a rarity than a hardshell case from the same era?

 The guitar sat around in pieces for a number of years before I finally began the restoration.
 I began by stripping the thick layers of old paint from the guitar body.
 I was then able to determine that the unknown substance at the bottom of the butchered part of the body was auto body filler.
 There was also evidence of a previous red paint job, although it didn’t appear to be from the factory.